 Largest Contentful Paint (LCP)

-This isn’t the first time Google has integrated some sort of metric to measure how long it takes for the main web content to be visible to users.
+This isn’t the first time Google has integrated some sort of metric to measure how long it takes for the leading web content to be visible to users.
 In the past, developers recommended using tools such as First Meaningful Paint (FMP), which captures when the primary page content is available, and Speed Index (SI), which shows how quickly the contents of a page are populated for users.
-However, these metrics are not without their problems and often fail to represent the actual experience of the people who visit your site.
+However, these metrics are not without their problems and often fail to represent the experience of the people who visit your site.

-Google Developers suggest that to ensure that your users have the best experience, your site should aim for an LCP of 2.5 seconds or less.
+Google Developers suggest that to ensure your users have the best experience, your site should aim for an LCP of 2.5 seconds or less.

 - If the browser is slow to receive content from the server, it can be slow to render any content on the screen.